NeueDarshan/simple_ConTeXt/README.md

 \stoptext
 ```

-If we type `\cite[` somewhere in this document, then a quick-panel will pop up
+If we type `\cite[` somewhere in this file, then a quick-panel will pop up
-listing every entry in `example.bib`, so in this case just the single book 'Foo
+listing every entry in `example.bib` (in this case just the single book 'Foo
-Bar'.
+Bar').
 Selecting an entry from the list will then input the tag associated to
 that entry.

 This functionality can be turned on or off with the setting